What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 The lid is where most bottles fail, yet it is the part you interact with most.
 Getting this wrong leads to daily annoyance.

-Expert Analysis: The “Chug Cap” Upgrade
+Expert Analysis: The “Chug Cap” Alternative

 Step 4: Hygiene and Maintenance